Adi Ron

 In fact, depending on the time of day, you may be seeing a totally different color.
 Not only that, it also changes depending on whether you're using dark mode or not.

 Imagine a very long gradient that goes through several colors.
 Now imagine that one end if it is midnight, and the other is midnight of the next day.
-The midpoint represents midday, and all other hours the day are mapped to their respective fraction of the day.
-Here's what that gradient looks like: 1
+The midpoint represents midday.
+There are different points along this line with different colors, that are then interpolated.

 First, this is my website and I thought it was cool :(